WisconsinRobotics/BotanyEV3Controller/README.md

 # BotanyEV3Controller
-The BotanyEV3Controller is a joint project with the Wisconsin Institute for Research for a botany outreach program to control a mobile camera platform recording the growth progress of newly sprouted seeds.
+The BotanyEV3Controller is a joint project with the Wisconsin Institute for Discovery for a botany outreach program to control a mobile camera platform recording the growth progress of newly sprouted seeds.
 The camera platform uses a Lego EV3 for mobility.
 This project comes in two components, this platform controller and a BotanyWebcamController responsible for actually